annabehling/functional_enrichment/README.md

 * a reference to the GO ontology, either abbreviated (e.g. **bp**), or in full (e.g. **biological process**) - as a primary means of indexing the file names
 * a reference to the GO level (e.g. **1 - 5**) - as a secondary means of indexing the file names

+The `go_cat` argument accepts a number from 1-15, reflecting the alphabetical ordering of the file names:
+* **1-5** : biological process, level 1-5
+* **6-10** : cellular component, level 1-5
+* **11-15** : molecular function, level 1-5

-To plot the cross-kingdom results of the functional enrichment analysis at a given GO ontology level, run:
+To plot the cross-kingdom results of the functional enrichment analysis of HEBi genes in the biological process ontology, level 2, run:
 ```{r}
 GO_scatter(allo_f_hebi_david, hh_f_hebi_david, allo_p_hebi_david, hh_p_hebi_david, allo_a_hebi_david, hh_a_hebi_david, go_cat = 2,
            y_label = "GO term (Biological Process level 2)")
 ```

-In this example code, we have plotted biological process level 2, in the HEBi category.
 The output should of these functions should match the following plot, which can also be found as an example output file in `files/DAVID_BP_2.png`.

 ![Image of DAVID output plot](files/DAVID_BP_2.png "DAVID output plot")